jessmartin/jessmartdotin-gatsby/src/markdown-pages/copilot.md

 # Conversational Programming
 A month ago, I got a demo of GitHub's [Copilot](https://copilot.github.com/) and I've been pondering the implications.
 Here's what I've realized: Copilot will change what it means to be a programmer.

 Will Copilot put programmers out of a job?
-No more than the invention of typewriters put scribes out of a job.
+No more than the invention of typewriters put writers out of a job.
 What it will do is change the nature of the job.
 Copilot represents a paradigm shift for the practice of programming.

 The naive interpretation of Copilot is improved autocomplete.
 I believe that's the wrong mental model.
 Instead, we should think of Copilot as a shift to a conversational model of programming.

 ## Conversations with an AI
-About a year ago, I played with an [early demo](https://mobile.twitter.com/jessmartin/status/1284117578672230400) of a GPT-3 powered "teacher" that could impersonate any historical figure.
-The interface was similar to a chat interface.
+About a year ago, I played with an [early demo](https://mobile.twitter.com/jessmartin/status/1284117578672230400) of a GPT-3-powered "teacher" that could impersonate any historical figure.
+The interface was similar to chat.
 I talked to Elon Musk, Plato, Alan Kay.
 Below, you can read my conversation with Plato.

 ![Dialogue with GPT-3 as Plato](../images/plato-dialog-on-cave.png)

-The interesting thing about this experience is how much it actually felt like talking with another human.
+The interesting thing about this experience is how much _it actually felt like talking with another human._ (That is, if you are, like me, the kind of person where talking about Plato's cave and the purpose of education is a normal conversation 🤣).
 The responses were rather long, yes.
 But I found myself hearing a voice in my head while my reading.
 Just like talking to a human, I found that my question wasn't quite understood and I had to find a way to make myself clear.
 The conversation moved forward naturally as each response led me to formulate my next question.

 And even more interesting, a few months later I found myself wishing for an AI that I could converse with throughout the day.
-I missed the interaction, and was sad that the beta software was no longer available.
+I *missed* the AI, and was sad that the beta software was no longer available.

-I believe programming with Copilot and other AI assistants is going to become more of a dialogue between a programmer and the computer.
-It will change how we work.
+I believe programming with Copilot and other AI assistants is going to be more of like that dialogue I had with Plato last year: **a conversation between a programmer and the computer.** It will change how we work.

 ## Towards Programming as Conversation